This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 If you don’t have enough expertise or experience in HIPAA-compliant software development, it’s always better to hire third-party experts to advise you, review your existing app architecture, audit your entire system, and analyze your current preparedness.

 A qualified HIPAA or security specialist will help you understand what kinds of data you deal with qualify as PHI.
 This may be the first step to a new app development, allowing to design the future database properly.
-The expert can also advise on what kind of data you can avoid sharing through your mHealth app and define the security requirements for it.

-Outsourcing healthcare software projects to an agency with a corresponding track record also can solve this problem while saving costs.
 Experienced healthcare app developers will build your product faster, and the hourly rates of remote developers are often considerably lower than in the US.
 This is a bonus both for startups and established health tech companies and healthcare providers.

 Another good practice is to outsource testing to a third party that can audit your app developers’ work by running all necessary tests.